emacs-mirror/emacs/mps/manual/source/guide/lang.rst

    See the discussion of the :ref:`pair constructor
    <guide-lang-allocation>` in the Scheme interpreter.

-3. All objects that are :term:`reachable` by your code must always be provably reachable from a root via a chain of :term:`references
-   <reference>` that are :term:`fixed <fix>` by a scanning function.
+3. All objects in automatically managed pools that are :term:`reachable` by your code must always be provably reachable from a root via a chain of :term:`references <reference>` that are :term:`fixed <fix>` by a scanning function.

    See the discussion of the :ref:`global symbol table
    <guide-lang-roots-rehash>` in the Scheme interpreter.

-4. Objects must remain scannable throughout their :term:`lifetime`.
+4. Formatted objects must remain scannable throughout their :term:`lifetime`.

    .. fixme: refer to example here when written.